Is it possible to have too much of a good thing?

-So in 2020, I think each of us can and should consider what our role is in terms of helping our customers, clients, partners and audiences find the signal in the noise.
+So this year, I think each of us can and should consider what our role is in terms of helping our customers, clients, partners and audiences find the signal in the noise.

 Whether you’re creating products, marketing them, supplying services or just trying to figure out your next step in biz, be aware of the struggle that’s going on around you…